 If you are not into digital audio streaming services, you could create your own minority language playlist on your computer.

 Music player in kids’ bedroom

 This is an excellent solution to avoid having to play in your living room nursery rhymes all day long!
 When my eldest turned 4 years old, I got her a user-friendly music player for her bedroom.
 I showed her how it worked, how to handle the CDs and pen-drive (the player reads both) and ever since she has enjoyed playing her minority language nursery rhymes and audiobooks when she is in her bedroom.
 Even her little sister (2) occasionally asks for music when playing there. :).
 The only thing to be careful about is the sound level, to ensure the child does not play it too loud.

 ml music in the car

 You can extend the ml environment a bit further outside of home, by playing minority language music on your family car rides.
 Whether using CDs, audiobooks, pen-drives or a digital audio streaming service on your smartphone, all these will help create a minority language environment in your car.
 And every minute the child spends hearing the minority language, it is an extra minute emphasising that language. 😉

 Switch all your electronic devices from ML to ml

-Now, this might sound like a completely crazy an absurd idea, but creating a minority language home means getting rid (as much as possible) of the Majority Language.
+Now, this might sound like a completely crazy and absurd idea, but creating a minority language home means getting rid (as much as possible) of the Majority Language.
 You think I’m barking mad, right? 🙂 Well to illustrate how influential the language of these devices are, let me give you 2 examples with my own children.
-My eldest daughter has picked up some words from our hoover (it says a couple of sentences) and since having become an early reader, she is starting to read text on our computer screen.
+My eldest daughter has picked up some words from our robot hoover (it says a couple of sentences) and since having become an early reader, she is starting to read text on our computer screen.
 So whether the computer, robot hoover, sat nav or any other electronic device, think about switching it to the minority language.

 Keep Majority Language conversations out of earshot